ARE YOU READY TO SELL?

 - Lips and bases should be smooth so they do not scratch.

-- Pots should be well designed, balance and weight should not be awkward
+- Pots should be well designed, balance and weight should not be awkward.
+They should look good together.

 - Use your own pots and alter their design until you are satisfied with them.